tranlv/wiki-link/README.md

 ---
 wikilink is a web-scraping application which purpose is to find the minimum number of links between 2 given wiki pages; subsequently to examine if “Six degrees of separation” idea can be observed, i.e. the pages can be reached within 6 links.

+I discussed brief the motivation and an overview of the project in [my blog](https://tranlyvu.github.io/algorithms/BFS-and-a-simple-application/).

+The project is currently at production stage - [v1.2.1](https://github.com/tranlyvu/wiki-link/releases), also see [change log](https://github.com/tranlyvu/wiki-link/blob/dev/CHANGELOG.md) for more details on release history.

 | Build | [![Build Status][3]][4] | [![Coverage Status][5]][6] |
 | :--- | :--- | :---  |
 | **Quality** | [![Maintainability][13]][14] | [![Requirements Status][19]][20] |